w3c/media-and-entertainment/app-development/charter.md

 ### The web development experience for consumer products

 Developers typically run an HTTP server on their computer and test their web application using localhost.
-Each TV manufacturer has a different approach to loading a web application on a TV.
-Most require creating unique developer accounts, deploying an application to a hosted endpoint, or packaging the app to deploy it.
-This creates a slow developer feedback loop.

 Currently, each TV manufacturer has a different approach to loading a web application on a TV.
-Most require creating unique developer accounts, deploying an application to a hosted endpoint, or packaging the app to deploy it.
-Each is tedious and provides a slow developer feedback loop.
+Most require creating unique developer accounts, deploying an application to a hosted endpoint, or packaging the app to deploy it This creates a slow developer feedback loop.

 ### Performance of web applications on consumer products